geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 (ComfyUI workflow included)

-Create a OutputList by extracting arrays or dictionaries from JSON objects.
+Creates an OutputList by extracting arrays or dictionaries from JSON objects.
 Uses JSONPath syntax to extract the values, see [JSONPath on Wikipedia](https://en.wikipedia.org/wiki/JSONPath) .
-All matched values will be flattend into one list.
+All matched values are flatten into one long list.
 You can also use this node to create objects from literal strings like `[1, 2, 3]`.
 `key`, `value`, `int` and `float` use(s) `is_output_list=True` (indicated by the symbol `𝌠`) and will be processed sequentially by corresponding nodes.